remotestorage/django-remotestorage/README.md

 	Idea is to prevent situation, common on twitter and android platforms, when apps always ask for everything and user is presented with "all or nothing" choice.

+* Client (app which has access to user's storage) management interface with the ability to easily revoke access and maybe inspect stored/accessed resources.